-This week’s masterpiece from Hadrian’s Villa is a mosaic depicting a group of doves drinking from an ornate bowl, called Mosaic of the Doves.
+This month’s masterpiece from Hadrian’s Villa is a mosaic depicting a group of doves around an ornate bowl, known as the Capitoline Doves.

 The mosaic is made of thousands of tiny tesserae in a dazzling range of colours called opus vermiculatum, the most sophisticated mosaic technique.
 It depicts four doves on the rim of a large basin of gilt bronze.
 One of the birds drinks from this extremely refined vessel, which has a handle supported by a caryatid.

 The mosaic panel is an emblema, a decorative element designed to be the central point of an otherwise plain mosaic floor.
 The emblema was originally an import from the Hellenistic eastern Mediterranean, where artists were specialising in their production in cities such as Pergamon, Ephesus and Alexandria.
 One of them was Sosus of Pergamon, the most celebrated mosaicist of antiquity who worked in the 2nd century BC.
 The workmanship was said to be so perfect that real doves flew against the mosaic in a vain attempt to join their stone companions.
 (Source: S. Walker, Roman art -London, 1991-)

 The mosaic was discovered in 1737 during excavations at Hadrian’s Villa done by Cardinal Giuseppe Alessandro Furietti.
 Some scholars believe the mosaic to be Hellenistic and that it could be the famous Dove Mosaics by Sosus of Pergamon, active in the 2nd century BC and the only mosaic artist cited by Pliny in his Natural History.
 Other scholars, however, believe it to be a copy of Sosus’ work made under Hadrian’s reign in the 2nd century AD.